jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 521 | 428 |
 | AISRec 2.003 (trial) @ Low rate Windows | 557 | 569 |

 For completeness I performed seperate runs with AISRec and RTL-AIS as well.
 AISRec has some excellent sensitivity and is one of the most user friendly packages out there (https://sites.google.com/site/feverlaysoft/home).
 It is highly recommended.
 Unfortunately, and I believe it is again due to the USB ports on my laptop for Windows, I could not get it to run for newer versions which suggest that a higher sampling rate is used in the newer versions of AISrec.
 RTL-AIS (https://github.com/dgiardini/rtl-ais) is a very efficient and elegant open source AIS receiver with minimal hardware requirements and is a pioneer in the field of open source AIS software.
-Again as settings and system resource requirements can be different one can not directly compare results.

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
 The other runs are provided for information purposes and cannot be compared as message density fluctuates over time.
 Nevertheless, these non-scientifically conducted experiments suggest that 1) the default model can perform better than the standard model and 2) a higher sampling rate should be preferred over a lower rate where possible.